deorth-kku/diva-proper-borderless/README.md

 4. The game will render as whatever your desktop resolution is.
 So you can  benefit from your 5K/8K display or DLDSR.
 ## OK, I'm convinced.
 How do I use this?
 You could use [DivaModManager](https://github.com/TekkaGB/DivaModManager) to download and enable this mod.
-This mod works by convert the window of a windowed game into a borderless one.
-And it will only happend once when the game is starting.
-**It means you have to go to the in-game settings and switch to windowed mode then restart the game to make it work.**
+After you enabled this mod, go to game setting to change the and switch to windowed mode (or so-called "With Frame").
-Also if you switched to borderless or fullscreen in game then switch back, the mod won't take effect until you restart the game.
+If that doesn't work, change the resolution as well.
+Don't worry, the resolution setting in windowed mode doesn't matter anymore.
+It will always fit your screen.
 ## I'd like to display the game on a monitor which is not the primary monitor.
 Use these properties in config.toml to place the window wherever and whatever size you want.
 ```